-Name Туре Description array array <tam ar-<="" are="" array-typed="" column.="" datatype.="" element="" no="" on="" requirements="" td="" the="" there="" this=""></tam> ray is expected to be the same length for each row in the input DataFrame.
-The output of aggregate_by_index is an array with the same length as each input row. initial_s tðute The initial aggregation state for each sample. update_fu nction A function that returns a new single sample aggregation state given the current aggregation T> state and a new data element. -> U merge_fun cttilion A function that combines two single sample aggregation states.
-This function is necessary U> since the aggregation is computed in a distributed manner across all nodes in the cluster. -> U eval_func t i Jo n > A function that returns the output for a sample given that sample's aggregation state.
+Name Туре Description array array Tan array-typed column.
+There are no requirements on the element datatype.
+This ar- ray is expected to be the same length for each row in the input DataFrame.
+The output of aggregate_by_index is an array with the same length as each input row. initial_s tðute The initial aggregation state for each sample. update_function A function that returns a new single sample aggregation state given the current aggregation T> state and a new data element. -> U merge_function A function that combines two single sample aggregation states.
+This function is necessary U> since the aggregation is computed in a distributed manner across all nodes in the cluster. -> U eval_func t i Jon-> A function that returns the output for a sample given that sample's aggregation state.
 This (optional) V function is optional.
-If it is not specified, the aggregation state will be returned. function is optional.
 If it is not specified, the aggregation state will be returned.

-For example, this code snippet uses aggregate_by_index to compute the mean for each array position:
+For example, this code snippet uses aggregate\by\index to compute the mean for each array position: